gurneyds2/gulp-component-assembler/README.md

 [![Coveralls Status](https://img.shields.io/coveralls/intervalia/gulp-component-assembler.svg)](https://coveralls.io/r/intervalia/gulp-component-assembler)
 -->

+**NOTE:** This repo has been forked and does not maintain a backward compatible state with the original repo.

 ---

 >Always reference the documents on the git repo since they are updated more often then the NPM package website.
 I update NPM when there is a code change.
 I might change documentation without a code change and, at that time, I would not update the version number or NPM release.